valantic/vue-template/README.md

 },
 ```

-When using arrays or objects without further typings, Typescript treats a prop as `any[]` or `any`.
+When using arrays or objects without further typings, TypeScript treats a prop as `any[]` or `any`.
 To have proper
 typing, you can define your array / object props like this:

 ```ts